 It’s that moment when the creative team unveils the fruits of their labor after being in heads down mode, often for weeks.
 While toiling in secret has a way of heightening suspense, it also increases the likelihood of totally missing the mark.

-Below, Sarah, design principal at Modern Tribe, explains why a more collaborative, iterative approach to design is beneficial, what design files we share with clients (spoiler alert: everything), and how to make sure working sessions are productive.
+Below, Sarah, creative director at Modern Tribe, explains why a more collaborative, iterative approach to design is beneficial, what design files we share with clients (spoiler alert: everything), and how to make sure working sessions are productive.